TheMannu/Technology-Topics-Quick-Reference/Monitoring.md

 ### **Prometheus**
 Prometheus is an open-source toolkit for monitoring and alerting.
 It supports hardware and software monitoring, written in Go but supports multiple languages using client libraries.

+#### **Key Components of Prometheus:**
+1. **Data Retrieval Worker:**
+   - Fetches data from target resources via HTTP endpoints.
+   - Uses exporters to convert data to HTTP format if endpoints are unavailable.